Shhhh… I am going to tell you a secret, but don’t tell anybody else!

 I want to talk about employee compensation, and how we do it.

-I am Ron Ramsden, I am a DYB coach, also a painting contractor up here in northern Massachusetts.
+I am Ron Ramsden, a painting contractor up here in northern Massachusetts.

 I pride myself on one thing in 18 years: I’ve never missed a payday, and we pay every single week.